mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     yield 0
 ```

-But what does `yield` do and what's the point?
+But what does `yield` do, and what's the point?

 I like to think of the keyword `yield` as a “temporary return”.
-You can use the keyword `yield` to return values to the caller of the function, but instead of exiting the function for good, the keyword `yield` pauses the function and you can resume its execution later.
+You can use the keyword `yield` to return values to the caller of the function, but instead of exiting the function for good, the keyword `yield` pauses the function, and you can resume its execution later.

 Consider the function `return123`: